 The power behind Trump’s racist actions is that it taps into hidden fears and prejudices of certain factions of the American people that, for obvious reasons, have never been fleshed out into policy proposals.
 Trump’s proposal to build a wall on the U.S.–Mexico border or a ban on immigration from Muslim countries are too extreme to see the light of day in Congress.
 Yet both ideas, as blatantly xenophobic as they are, gained Trump political traction.

 Racist or not, Trump has a poor track record among minorities.
-Contrary to his claims that “Hispanics love me,” a July poll by Fusion and Latino Decisions found that 83 percent of Hispanic voters do not love the Republican nominee.
-A total of 1 percent of black voters support Trump, according to Quinnipiac poll results released in June.
+Contrary to his claims that “Hispanics love me,” a July poll by Fusion and Latino Decisions found that 83 percent of Hispanic voters did not love the then-Republican nominee.
+A total of 1 percent of black voters supported Trump during his campaign, according to Quinnipiac poll results released in June.
 A Wall Street Journal/NBC News/Marist poll from July found Trump had support from zero percent of African-American voters in the key states of Ohio and Pennsylvania.

 4) Trump’s debt

 But Trump’s failed deals aren’t just limited to his properties.
 From Trump Airlines to Trump University to Trump Steaks, Trump’s businesses have a dubious track record.
-USA Today found that Trump’s businesses have spawned a total of 3,500 lawsuits—more than any other presidential candidate in history.
+USA Today found in 2016 that Trump’s businesses spawned a total of 3,500 lawsuits—more than any other presidential candidate in history.